-Mr. Steadman’s practice focuses on litigating a variety of disputes, including cases under the Arkansas Minimum Wage Act, Fair Labor Standards Act, Uniformed Services Employment and Reemployment Rights Act, consumer rights, privacy, and general commercial litigation.
+Mr. Steadman’s practice focuses on litigating a variety of disputes, including cases under the Arkansas Minimum Wage Act, Fair Labor Standards Act, Uniformed Services Employment and Reemployment Rights Act, consumer rights, privacy, trade secrets, and general commercial litigation.
 He handles cases from start to finish, including trying cases to a jury in both federal and state court.

 Some of Mr. Steadman’s proudest moments have been helping workers enforce their rights under the Arkansas Minimum Wage Act and Fair Labor Standards Act.
 He has successfully represented tens of thousands of workers in class and-collective-action litigation.
 His experience includes representing:

 - Oilfield workers who have been improperly labeled as “executives” or “independent contractors” and deprived of overtime pay.

 - Servers who have had their tips taken from them.

 - Home health workers who were not paid to complete patient charts.

 - Nursing home employees who had their pay deducted for breaks they were unable to take

 - Factory workers who were not paid for putting on and taking off work uniforms and other protective equipment.